TheNitram21/JTA/.github/pull_request_template.md

 - [ ] Repository README
 - [ ] Other: _____

-### What will the user code look like?
+### Description
-Remove this if you don't change code.
+A description what this pull request will change.